University of Texas at Austin wordmarkCollege of Liberal Arts wordmark

 Weaving the Story: The People of Hueco Tanks

-Earliest Peoples
+Earliest People

 The earliest human-made objects found at Hueco Tanks are fluted lanceolate points of the Folsom culture.
 Between 9,000 and 8,200 B.C., these mobile groups hunted large herd animals across the grass-covered basins between the mountain ranges.
 In this region, Folsom hunters spent the winter in the broad basins near the Rio Grande valley, and then headed north to hunt on the southern Great Plains during the summer and early fall.
 Although the diet of Folsom people included a number of plants and animals, their most notable prey was the huge straight-horned Ice Age bison, Bison antiquus, now extinct.
 Folsom camps typically were positioned at locations offering an overview of the surrounding area and ready access to water.
 At Hueco Tanks, Folsom lance points were found on the rocks above a pass between two rock hills; bison could have driven between the hills and hunted easily from that vantage point.